AstraLuma/git-feature/README.md

 git feature
 ===========

 This is my simple helper for feature branches, as defined by [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html).
 It's primitive and depends on a knowledgable user, but it works.
+I'm using it in my fork of [tgg-BotSteve](/astronouth7303/tgg-BotSteve).

 Commands
 --------